Frequently asked questions

 - Our name – We The Curious highlights our intention to create a culture of curiosity, with a collaborative inclusive mission where We is everybody, our city and beyond.

 - Our vision, mission and values all centred around our organising thought to create a culture of curiosity.
+Our vision is of a future where everyone is included, curious and inspired by science to build a better world together.

-Why are you changing?
+Why did you change?

 At-Bristol’s aim to ‘make science accessible to all’ was no longer unique.
 The advancing pace of technology has changed access to and understanding of science in a way that means that we need to innovate, progress and move forward with our audiences.